A bill to provide for congressional review of agreements relating to Iran's nuclear program, and for other purposes.

 The bill’s titles are written by its sponsor.

 Sponsor and status

 Length: 14 pages

-This bill was introduced on July 23, 2014, in a previous session of Congress, but was not enacted.
+This bill was introduced on July 23, 2014, in a previous session of Congress, but it did not receive a vote.

 Jul 23, 2014

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.